Iceland car rental Show menu

 • 40,000 ISK if not paid within 28 days

 If you find yourself with a ticket, don’t worry, and don’t try to pretend it didn’t happen.
-Car rental agencies will match the ticket to you and charge you.
+Car rental agencies will match the amount of the ticket and charge you the total.
 It is easy enough to pay, you just have to take the ticket to a nearby bank and pay there.

-Our local office makes Reykjavik car rentals easy.
-Iceland Car Rental provide a number of guides to help you navigate driving in Iceland, including information about driving in snow and how to avoid speeding tickets while travelling in the country.
+Our local office makes renting a car in Iceland easy.
+Iceland Car Rental provides a number of guides to help you navigate driving in Iceland, including information about finding fuel stations and Highland driving in Iceland.

 Back